chevere/docs/components/Filesystem.md

 ## Dir

-The `Chevere\Components\Filesystem\Dir` class in charge of interact with filesystem directories.
+[DirInterface](../reference/Chevere/Interfaces/Filesystem/DirInterface.md) describe the interface for the component in charge of interact with filesystem directories.

 ```php
 use Chevere\Components\Filesystem\Dir;